 All fixed seats are stadium-style and painted blue.
 Most are contained within the main grandstand, which is not quite symmetrical.
 It extends slightly further down the right field line than the left.
 Sitting on the right half (first base side) of the grandstand definitely provides a better backdrop.
 Fans sitting there are looking out at the buildings, Blue Monster, and bull that give the ballpark its uniqueness.

-Plenty of seating is available in the outfield -- 2,014 seats to be precise.
-They're all in right field, where there are six sections with a varying number of rows, the most being the 19 in the section (134) that's furthest from the foul pole.
+Plenty of seating is available in the outfield.
+It's all in right field, where there are six sections with a varying number of rows, the most being the 19 in the section (134) that's furthest from the foul pole.
 The tapered outfield seating sections in Durham bear some resemblance to those in the same spot at Cincinnati's Great American Ball Park, which opened five years after DBAP added seats in right field.

 The ballpark has 11 suites, which the team still refers to as sky boxes.
 Flanking the press box, the sky boxes come in three different sizes, accommodating 15, 20 or 30 people, and most have balconies with stadium seats.